jmooring/hugo-docs/content/en/templates/base.md

 ## Base template lookup order

-The base template lookup order closely follows that of the template it applies to (e.g. `_default/list.html`).
+The base template lookup order closely follows that of the template it applies to (e.g., `_default/list.html`).

-See [Template Lookup Order](/templates/lookup-order/) for details and examples.
+See [template lookup order](/docs/reference/miscellaneous/template-lookup-order/) for details and examples.

 ## Define the base template